 Not routinely applicable.
 Appropriate on occasion if clinically indicated (for example if viral pneumonia suspected).

 The use of neuraminidase inhibitors is strictly regulated in the UK, under Schedule 2 of the National Health Service (General Medical Services Contracts) (Prescription of Drugs etc.) (Amendment) Regulations 2004, which came into force on 3rd January 2005.
 In England, prescribing of these drugs in primary care is now formally restricted to those circumstances and those at-risk patient groups specified by NICE (chronic lung/cardiac/renal disease, immunodeficiency).
 Treatment should be initiated within 48 hours of onset.
+It has been shown in pregnant women during the 2009 pandemic that treatment upon symptoms without awaiting serology reduced mortality.
 Schedule 2 also enables GPs in England to write private prescriptions for prophylactic oseltamivir for their patients who have been in close contact with an influenza sufferer when influenza is circulating at sufficiently high levels, even though they are not in the ‘at-risk’ groups specified by NICE, in accordance with the product licence.
 Post-exposure prophylaxis is for 10 days.
 Amantadine is not recommended for this purpose.

 - Flu treatment - zanamivir (review), amantadine and oseltamivir (No. 58)